This easy, extra creamy cheese sauce has just four simple ingredients and tastes great with broccoli, cauliflower, baked potatoes, and more!

 - 2 Tablespoons butter

-- 1 3/4 cups sharp cheddar cheese, shredded, **See Notes
+- 8 oz. cheddar cheese, shredded, **See Notes

-- Shred the cheddar cheese and toss it with one tablespoon of flour.
-Set it aside, it should be at room temperature when you add it to the sauce.
+- Shred the cheddar cheese and set it aside, it should be at room temperature when you add it to the sauce.

 - Melt the butter over medium heat in a small saucepan.

-- Whisk in two tablespoons of flour.
-Continue to whisk for 1 minute.
+- Whisk in flour.
+Continue to whisk for 1-2 minutes, until you can no longer smell flour.

 - Reduce the heat to low.
 Gradually sprinkle in the cheddar cheese, whisking constantly as you do so.
 Continue to whisk until the mixture is well-combined.